 The Suffolk Humanist group was founded in 1991.
-We changed our name in April 2008.
 Members receive regular newsletters, with news and views.

-We meet in Ipswich, and sometimes in members’ homes.
+We meet in Ipswich usually 2nd Tuesday of the month in the Thomas Wolsey pub in St Peters st. Ipswich .
 Sometimes we welcome guest speakers, and sometimes we simply enjoy socialising.
 Because our members are widely scattered and transport can be a problem, we try to arrange for members to give and be given lifts to meetings.

-We’re affiliated to the British Humanist Association, the National Secular Society, and the Suffolk Interfaith-Resource, and we’re members of the Suffolk Association of Voluntary Organisations.
-We’re represented on Suffolk County Council’s Standing Advisory Council on Religious Education (SACRE), ensuring that a secular world view is included in RE.
+We’re in the orocessof becoming partners of Humanists UK, and we are affiliated with the National Secular Society and we’re members of the Suffolk Association of Voluntary Organisations.
+We’re represented on Suffolk County Council’s Standing Advisory Council on Religious Education (SACRE), ensuring that a non-religious world view is included in RE.

 this world and this life are all we have;